You might be a first-time parent, and you are wondering why your child’s sleeping pattern has changed.

 Apart from the reasons given above, it is easy to know your child is going through sleep regression based on when it happens and how long it lasts.

 How Long Does The 2 Year Old Sleep Regression Last?

-For most parents, sleep regression can be very frustrating and tiring; however, it is good to know that it is normal and it won’t last forever.
+For most parents, sleep regression can be very frustrating and tiring; however, it is good to know that it is normal and won’t last forever.

 Generally, sleep regressions usually last between two to six weeks (2 to 6 weeks).
 After this period, your toddler returns to their normal sleeping pattern.
 It is important to note that the length of the period varies from child to child.
 This period can also be shorter if you respond well to your child’s sleep disturbance.

 Signs of The Dreaded 2.5 Year Sleep Regression (4 Signs)